 Kingsway Project is a voluntary organisation, with strong evidence of effectively working with Youths, Women’s groups and Seniors successfully by conducting community events, training and consultations.
 The Project also has a facilitating role, liaising, co-ordinating, and promoting shared activities to ensure that local people have a say in housing, community safety, heritage, leisure, play services, social care and health provision.
 Our aim is to enhance cohesion, and empower the community to be active citizens through community events, education and training.

 Our regular activities includes free workshops throughout the year on self esteem, confidence building, money management and healthy living, delivered to individuals and small groups in the community.
-We organise activities for youths and community especially during the school holidays and have a facilitating role, liaising, co-ordinating, and promoting shared activities to ensure that local people have a say in housing, community safety, leisure, play services, social care and health provision.
+We organise activities for youths and people in the community especially during the school holidays and have a facilitating role, liaising, co-ordinating, and promoting shared activities with local people.
 The project has substantial experience of organising events and working to tight deadlines.

 Our work has broadened to produce successful, attractive, informative work in the form of exhibitions, displays and booklets such as:

-- ‘ Caribbean through a Lens’ was on tour in 9 libraries and continues to be displayed at libraries, colleges and community groups across the West Midlands and London.
-This work was commissioned by the National Archives.
+- ‘ Caribbean through a Lens’, this work was commissioned by the National Archives.
+It was on tour in 9 libraries across the West Midlands and continues to be displayed at libraries, schools, colleges and community groups.

 Contact us at firstname.lastname@example.org, or send us an email via our Contact page.
 We also welcome donations to keep this vital work going – they can be made using the Paypal button below.